endymion1818/endymion1818/README.md

 - ⚡ Outside of work: Aside from being a busy Dad, I like wild swimming, reading and spending time at the beach with friends.
 Aussi je parle Francais un peu.
 Dwi'n dysgu Cymraeg hefyd. 也会说中文.

+- I have a [guestbook on my website](https://deliciousreverie.co.uk/guestbook/).
+Go sign it!

 # Blog posts

 <!-- BLOG-POST-LIST:START -->